 Oedipus beer can be found at many of Amsterdam’s specialty beer bars and fun festivals.
 Started by a group of four friends, Oedipus is a young local microbrewery based in Amsterdam Noord.
 Try their creative beers like Mannenliefde with hints of lemongrass and szechuan pepper or go for one of their many seasonal special beers.

-You can visit them on Fridays and Saturdays at their new location, or follow them on Facebook to learn about their awesome parties and special events.
+Follow them on Facebook to learn about their awesome parties and special events.
+They also serve delicious food from The beef Chief.

 Gedempt Hamerkanaal 85, Amsterdam Noord